pvd-nerd/ARR-Suite/plex.md

 ![plex-config-4.png](/assets/plex/plex-config-4.png) ![plex-config-5.png](/assets/plex/plex-config-5.png)

-Save the settings in PmsService and go back to the Plex GUI to add the libraries.
+Save the settings in PmsService and go back to the Plex GUI.
+Navigate to the libraries tab and click "Add Libary".
+Enter the name of the libary (this is how it will show up in Plex for everyone), enter the folder Z:\movies, and you can leave all the default advanced settings.
+Click "Add Libary" to save the folder.

 ![plex-config-6.png](/assets/plex/plex-config-6.png) ![plex-config-7.png](/assets/plex/plex-config-7.png) ![plex-config-8.png](/assets/plex/plex-config-8.png)

-PLACEHOLDER
+Enter the name of the libary (this is how it will show up in Plex for everyone), enter the folder Z:\shows, and you can leave all the default advanced settings.
+Click "Add Libary" to save the folder.

 ![plex-config-9.png](/assets/plex/plex-config-9.png) ![plex-config-10.png](/assets/plex/plex-config-10.png) ![plex-config-11.png](/assets/plex/plex-config-11.png)

+Both of your libraries should show up like below.

 ![plex-config-12.png](/assets/plex/plex-config-12.png)